How the game library works from a user perspective: browsing systems, managing ROMs, and keeping your library up to date.

 • If no storage is connected, a waiting page is shown until storage becomes available

-• Interrupted scans are detected and resumed automatically
+• Interrupted scans are repaired automatically by the next startup scan

 For architecture details on the cache tiers, scan pipeline, and enrichment process, see the Architecture section.